 If you know it, you will focus your learning efforts.

 You do not need to learn quantum physics if you want to become a doctor.
 The same here regarding your investing education.

-You will skip all stuff you do not need and that will reduce a lot the duration of your learning phase.
+You will skip all the stuff you do not need, and that will reduce a lot the duration of your learning phase.

-You might say, “Why go through all the trouble.
+You might say, “Why to go through all the trouble.
 Just give me a great investment plan.”